liuact1986/MvvmLib/documentation/Navigation.md

 * **IIsSelected**, **ISelectable**, **SelectionSyncBehavior**: allow to select a view
 * **Navigation Behaviors**: **SelectionSyncBehavior** and **EventToCommandBehavior**
 * **ViewModelLocator**: allows to **resolve ViewModel** for **views**
+* **IIsLoaded**: allows to notify view model that the view is loaded for a view that use resolve view model attached property.
 * **BootstrapperBase**: base class for Bootstrapper

 ## ViewModelLocator